gBringout/CoilDesign/Readme.md

 # Contributing #
 You are welcome to contribute to this repository.
 Please read the associated license.
-To thank you for your (comming) help, please have this pig coil:
+To thank you for your (coming) help, please have this pig coil:
 ![Alt text](/streamBEM/examples/smallPigCoilStream.gif?raw=true "Stream function on a pig")
 ![Alt text](/streamBEM/examples/smallPigCoilWire.gif?raw=true "Stream function on a pig")